jnsgruk/concierge/README.md

   lxd:
     # (Optional) Enable or disable LXD.
     enable: true | false
+    # (Optional) Whether or not to bootstrap a controller onto LXD.
+    bootstrap: true | false
     # (Optional): Channel from which to install LXD.
     channel: <channel>